Public follower standard

 The account cannot look newly generated or disposable.
 Older accounts are harder for bot panels to fake at scale.

-Profile photo, bio, and human-looking name
+Profile photo and human-looking name

 Blank profiles, default avatars, and machine-looking names do not count as quality followers.